 Guillaume Le Cunff says:

-"It is quite impressive that when using recycled aluminum, as we do in our new capsules using 80% recycled aluminum, the total energy use is reduced by a considerable 95%. "
+“it is quite impressive that when using recycled aluminium, as we do in our new capsules using 80% recycled aluminium, the total energy use is reduced by a considerable 95%.„

-Further in the comments, however, it becomes clear that currently only 30% of all Nespresso capsules are recycled .
+However, further comments make it clear that currently only 30% of all Nespresso capsules are recycled at all.

 There is still a lot to do.

-Portafilters are more “environmentally harmful” than capsule machines in terms of use.
+Portafilter machines are "more harmful to the environment" than capsule machines in terms of use.

-According to the graph above, a batch-brewed coffee that is kept warm on a plate for 2 hours performs by far the worst in the gCO 2 equivalence analysis.
+According to the graph above, batch brew coffee kept warm on a hot plate for 2 hours performs the worst by far in terms of gCO2 equivalent.

-Those who brew filter coffee precisely and without loss perform best.
+Those who brew filter coffee very precisely, without waste, perform the best.

-I would now like to briefly explain the preparation in more detail using the example of filter coffee (manual preparation), a capsule machine (Nespresso) and a portafilter (Rocket Appartamento).
+I would now like to explain the preparation in a little more detail using the examples of filter coffee (manual preparation), capsule machine (Nespresso), and an espresso machine (Rocket Appartamento).

-The following assumptions were made for the following table:
+The following assumptions were made for the table below:

-- Filter coffee: A person enjoys a coffee twice a day, prepared with 15g of coffee and 250g of boiling water
+- Filter coffee: One person enjoys coffee twice a day, prepared with 15g of coffee and 250g of boiling water.

-- A kettle for this example has an 1800W power rating and a maximum capacity of 0.8L.
-It takes 115 seconds to boil 0.5L of water.
+- A kettle for the purpose of this analysis has 1800W and a maximum filling volume of 0.8L.
+It takes 115 seconds for 0.5L of water to boil.

-- The ideal situation when preparing filter coffee would be to boil exactly 250g of water and not use hot water to rinse the paper and heat the containers.
+- The ideal case for preparing filter coffee would be to boil exactly 250g of water and not use hot water to rinse the paper and preheat the vessels.

-- The standard procedure for filter coffee, however, involves rinsing the paper before extraction and heating the containers .
-Assuming 400g of water.
+- The normal case for filter coffee, however, is preparation with rinsing the paper before extraction and preheating the vessels.
+Assumption: Heating 400g of water.

-- For the Nespresso and portafilter machines, the annual consumption stated on the energy label was used.
-The laboratories that determine this consumption follow a protocol that reflects the normal use of the machine and makes it comparable with other appliances.
+- For the analysis of Nespresso machines and espresso machines, the annual consumption mentioned on the energy label was used.
+The laboratories that determine this consumption follow a protocol that represents the normal use of the device and makes it comparable with other devices.

 (annual consumption multiplied by electricity mix value)